xrdocs-staging/automation/_tutorials/getting-started-crosswork-planning-design.md

 - Notice that the guess gets the location of Houston and Kansas City wrong.
 Select the **More** selection to view the Sites Table.
 Edit these rows by selecting the ellipsis [...] icon under the actions column and selecting **Edit**.

 ![Assign Location to Sites]({{site.baseurl}}/images/cp-design-getting-started-assign-loc-sites2.png)

+- Enter the correct name of the location for Houston and Kansas City into the Location text box respectively.

 ![Assign Location to Sites]({{site.baseurl}}/images/cp-design-getting-started-assign-loc-sites3.png)

-- When finished press OK.
+- When finished select Save.

 #### Step 5 Arrange Sites According to Locations
 To arrange sites in the plot according to the defined geographic locations: